summonholmes/mlp-pandas/README.md

 * python3-matplotlib

 ## Scripts
-1. mlp-pandas.py : Run the actual neural network.
-Change parameters as needed.
+mlp-pandas.py : Run the ANN and plot the architecture.
+Change the parameters as needed.
-2. mlp-plot.py : Plot the single hidden layer architecture of the neural network for provided data.

 ## Overview
 The ANN in this example is also known as a Multilayer Perceptron (MLP) regressor with a adjustable hidden layers.